nutanix-japan/ansible-ntnx/README.md

 Ansible uses a server and a client-less connection mechanism.

+Requirements:

+- 1 x Linux Server
+- Network connectivity to client machines
+- Internet or local repo connectivity on the Ansible server to download and install Ansible packages

-Ansible primarily uses the following pre-installed mechanisms to communicate
+Ansible primarily uses the following pre-installed mechanisms to communicate:

 - For Linux like servers - SSH
 - For Windows servers - WinRM